Klepac-Ceraj-Lab/Resonance/slides/2021-12-07_microbiome_data.md

 <p class="stretch"><img src="../assets/kneaddatacounts.png"></p>

-# Derived data types
+## Derived data types

 - Shotgun metagenomics
-  - Taxonomic profiles: relative abundance of taxa (eg species, genera) in each sample
+  - Taxonomic profiles: "Who's there?" - relative abundance of taxa (eg species, genera) in each sample
-  - Functional profiles: relativ abundance of genes (some stratified by species)
+  - Functional profiles: "What can they do?" - relative abundance of genes (some stratified by species)

 . . .

-- Metabolomic profiles
+- Metabolomic profiles: "What have they (and we) done?"
   - relative abundance of metabolites, ~5% known

 ## Pipeline